Kid-Tested & Parent-Approved Fun

 After breakfast, dedicate an hour to see eight large decommissioned satellites painted by local artists at Satellite Park.
 The public space is open from sunrise to sundown.

 From there, take the ten-minute drive to UHill Walls, a commercial space with 40,000 square feet of murals, restaurants and shops.
 Children of all ages will receive their daily spark of inspiration as they spend the rest of the morning gazing upon more than 35 murals created by local, regional and international artists.
-Grab lunch from Happy and Hale or Alpaca Peruvian Charcoal Chicken at UHill Walls; then, it’s lemur time.
+Grab lunch from Happy and Hale, Dino's Pizza or Alpaca Peruvian Charcoal Chicken at UHill Walls; then, it’s lemur time.

-UHill Walls Murals.
+Drive over to UHill Walls to view the giant murals.
 Photo: Discover Durham

 Three miles from UHill Walls lies the world’s largest and most diverse population of lemurs outside their native home Madagascar.
 With more than 200 animals across 14 species, the Duke Lemur Center (DLC) offers two kinds of seasonally dependent tours.
 In the warmer months, you can pre-purchase tickets for a general tour, which provides an overview of the center, or a tour that allows visitors to walk through the animal’s habitat.
 Both are family friendly and led by trained educators!